Maradox/osmdroid-wiki/Prerequisites.md

 ## Version 4.3 and older

-OsmDroid requires the [slf4j-android logging library](http://www.slf4j.org/android/).
+osmdroid-android jar requires the [slf4j-android logging library](http://www.slf4j.org/android/).
 If you are using Gradle or Maven then it will be downloaded for you.
 If you are using the OsmDroid JAR/AAR in some archaic build system or IDE, then you must download the slf4j-android (only for OsmDroid < 5) library jar and place it in your libs folder.

-[osmdroid-thirdparty] requires org.json:json, google maps, google play services, and the android support compatv4 libraries
+osmdroid-thirdparty jar requires org.json:json, google maps, google play services, and the android support compatv4 libraries

 ## Version 5.0 and newer

-None for the osmdroid-android aar. (osmdroid-thirdparty)[osmdroid-thirdparty] requires org.json:json, google maps, google play services, and the android support compatv4 libraries
+None for the osmdroid-android aar. osmdroid-thirdparty aar requires org.json:json, google maps, google play services, and the android support compatv4 libraries

 # Manifest additions